TianyuanYang/KAN4Rec/README.md

 </div>

-Official Implementation of Kolmogorov-Arnold Network (KAN) for Recommendations
+Official Implementation of Kolmogorov-Arnold Network (KAN) for Recommendations.
+Any communications, collaborations, issues, PRs are welcomed.
+The contributors will be listed [here](https://github.com/TianyuanYang/KAN4Rec?tab=readme-ov-file#Contributors).
+Please contact yueliu19990731@163.com or tianyuan.yang@u.nus.edu.
+If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 <details>